 Introduction

-The digital age has made it necessary for organizations to rely heavily on the network infrastructure to run day-to-day operations.
+The digital age has made it necessary for organisations to rely heavily on the network infrastructure to run day-to-day operations.
 As such, choosing the right networking solution is critical for business success.
 With the rise of cloud computing and the increasing demand for more advanced solutions, there has been competition between traditional networking technology like MPLS and the next-generation SD-WAN.

-Organizations everywhere are confused about choosing between these two networking solutions.
+Organisations everywhere are confused about choosing between these two networking solutions.

 If you also face the same issue, this article aims to answer that question through a comprehensive comparison between SD-WAN and MPLS.